-- A&P 1 (4 credits with lab) must be completed by January. - English I, (3 credits), Psychology I (3 credits) must be completed by graduation.
+- Anatomy and Physiology 1 (4 credits with lab) must be completed by January. - English I, (3 credits), Psychology I (3 credits) must be completed by graduation.

 A high school diploma or its recognized equivalency with a minimum of a 2.0 cumulative grade-point average (GPA) is required for admission into the program.
-Applicants are rank ordered according to GPA.
+Applicants are rank ordered according to GPA of the three courses listed above.
 All basic skills requirements must have been completed prior to entry into the program.
 Those persons who lack certain basic skills will have to complete the indicated remedial courses and demonstrate competence in all basic skills PRIOR to beginning the Program in January.
 In addition, scores from the New Jersey College Basic Skills Placement Test must be forwarded for review.

 Official transcripts must be submitted to document successful completion of required coursework.
-"Candidates must also take the written pre-qualifying Allied Health Examination developed by Keystone Professional Testing, LLC" at the affiliate college.